10% Niacinamide Booster

 Quotes from the team:

 "I have battled acne on my face and body since I was a young teenager.
 It has come and gone through my adult years, pregnancies, and the skin changes that come with aging.
 It has also left scars along the way.
 My personal battle with acne led to my passion for teaching about the power of a home skincare routine, and the responsible use of active ingredients, and it has shaped my mission to help everyone feel confident and beautiful in their skin.
-Real skin has scars, flaws, lines, hyperpigmentation, texture, and visible pores, and most people also battle acne at some point in their life.
+Real skin has scars, flaws, lines, hyperpigmentation, texture, and visible pores, and most people also battle acne at some point in their lives.
 I want everyone to know that this is normal and there are solutions.
 Your worth is never defined by the unique story your skin tells.
 Acne Positivity Day is all about the honest vulnerability and empowerment we find in sharing that beautiful skin story." - Stephanie K.